Hoditalab/-Data-Analyst-Portfolio/README.md

 Power BI and Excel for creating interactive dashboards and reports

-Python for data handling and automation, Using Visual Studio Code, Google Colab, and Jupyter Notebook
+Python for data handling and automation, using Visual Studio Code, Google Colab, and Jupyter Notebook

 Data annotation using INCEpTION